DynaHug-Detector/DynaHug/README.md

 The malicious-straces directory follows a similar structure except that the task-tags also indicate the function for which the strace logs were collected (e.g., MALHUG_injected_text-classification).
 - **output/** - Standard output during the the dynamic analysis runs.
 - **src/** - Source code folder containing all the core logic for downloading, dynamic analysis, archival and strace parsing.
+- **experiments/** - Folder containing the static analysis tools for training the static models and injected scripts used for the evaluation dataset.

 ## Notations
 - <> - Any value inside the angle brackets are placeholders for the user to replace with actual values.